-- 46 The Strategic Development Framework, produced in 2005, set out a masterplan for Rotherham town centre with a broad 25 year vision and 10 key goals.
-This has informed the preparation of the Core Strategy and Sites and Policies DPDs.
-It was anticipated that the initiative would help to attract more specialist shops and more visitors to the town centre and encourage town centre living. - 47 The Strategic Development Framework was refreshed with the adoption in July 2016 of the Rotherham Town Centre Supplementary Planning Document, which reviewed progress to date (which includes delivery of a new stadium, new civic offices and library, and new public open space) and set out an up to date vision for the town centre and key moves required to achieve this.
+54 The Strategic Development Framework, produced in 2005, set out a masterplan for Rotherham town centre with a broad 25 year vision and 10 key goals.
+This was refreshed with the adoption in July 2016 of the Rotherham Town Centre Supplementary Planning Document, which reviewed progress to date (which includes delivery of a new stadium, new civic offices and library, and new public open space) and set out an up to date vision for the town centre and key moves required to achieve this.
 These include development of Forge Island as a mixed use leisure hub, improved gateways and pedestrian routes, opening up the riverside and delivering more housing.
-This was supplemented by a Masterplan (September 2017) which considers how the plans and aspirations for the town centre can be implemented, taking account of the viability and deliverability of proposals, in order to turn the vision and plans in to reality. - 48 The Council demonstrated its commitment to proactive regeneration with the purchase of the former Tesco site at Forge Island and the adjoining former magistrates court site.
-Their short term use for car parking (and as a temporary bus station) will continue whilst plans are progressed to redevelop the site as a major new leisure quarter.
-The Council is also pursuing funding options which may help deliver new housing developments.
+This was supplemented by a Masterplan (September 2017) which considers how the plans and aspirations for the town centre can be implemented, taking account of the viability and deliverability of proposals, in order to turn the vision and plans in to reality.

+55 The Council demonstrated its commitment to proactive regeneration with the purchase of Forge Island and the adjoining former magistrates' court site.
+Muse Developments Ltd. have been selected as the development partner to deliver a new leisure destination here.
+The Council is also proactively seeking opportunities and funding to help deliver new housing developments in the town centre.